 So where do you start with a kids' bank account?

-Most banks and financial institutions offer bank accounts specifically designed with kids in mind.
-These kids’ bank accounts will vary slightly on a range of common features and allow you to eventually choose one that best suits your needs.
+Most Australian banks and financial institutions offer bank accounts specifically designed with kids in mind.
+Kids’ bank accounts have a range of common features that vary slightly to allow you to select one that best suits your needs.

-Depending on your child’s age, they will generally need a parent or guardian to help them set up their account online or at a branch, and the parent to retain a level of control.
+Depending on your child’s age, they will generally need a parent or guardian to act as a signatory to help them set up their account online or at a branch, and the parent to retain a level of control.

 Some institutions, however, will also have a minimum age limit over which a child can open a bank account themselves.